 The successful completion of the program will enable the graduate to:

-- Generate creative individual and collective music performances informed by inquiry, research and scholarly writing, using appropriate methodology.
+- Create individual and collective music theatre performances using methods informed by creative problem-solving, research and scholarly writing.

-- Generate a personal methodology and approach to work required of the field of study and the music theatre industry.
+- Generate personal and career strategies to support longevity in the music theatre industry.

 - Develop a disciplined set of personal behaviours for the audition, studio rehearsal and performance.

 - Develop entrepreneurial strategies that utilize appropriate research, communication and technological skills.